 \section{Conclusions}

-We have completely answered a question of the computational complexity of the anchored crossing number problem in its perhaps simplest studied form, in which the input consists of a disjoint union of anchored planar graphs (the PP anchored crossing number problem).
-We have proved that the complexity jumps straight from near triviality to \NP-hardness.
+We have completely answered a question of the computational complexity of the anchored crossing number problem in its perhaps most ``innocent'' looking form, in which the input consists of a disjoint union of anchored planar graphs (the PP anchored crossing number problem).
+We have proved that the computational complexity jumps straight from near triviality with two anchors to \NP-hardness with three anchors.

-We may also slightly relax the conditions in the PP anchored crossing number instances~$(H,A)$; instead of requiring $H$ to be a disjoint union of two anchored planar graphs, we only require $H$ to be a union of two two anchored planar graphs which are disjoint except possibly at the anchors.
-Then it makes sense to consider less than $3+3=6$ anchors in total, and indeed, this problem stays hard with $5$ anchors in total, as can be seen from our reduction in \Cref{fig:Fk-all} in which we indentify $r_0=b_0$.
+We may also slightly relax the conditions in the PP anchored crossing number instances~$(H,A)$; instead of requiring $H$ to be a disjoint union of two anchored planar graphs, we only require $H$ to be a union of two anchored planar graphs which are disjoint except possibly at the anchors.
+Then it makes sense to consider less than $3+3=6$ anchors in total, and indeed, this problem stays hard with $5$ anchors in total, as can be seen from our reduction in \Cref{fig:Fk-all} in which we identify $r_0=b_0$.
 We believe one can go down to $4$ or even $3$ anchors in total, but a different reduction would probably be necessary.

 Our result closely relates to the analogous question of the crossing number of almost planar graphs.
-There we see a slight complexity gap, while for almost planar graphs $G+e$ with $\Delta(G)\leq3$ we know a linear-time algorithm, our new result implies -- Corollary~\ref{cor:main3}, that the latter problem becomes \NP-hard when $G$ has \emph{three} vertices of degree greater than~$3$.
+There we see a slight complexity gap, while for almost planar graphs $G+e$ with $\Delta(G)\leq3$ we know a linear-time algorithm, our new result implies (Corollary~\ref{cor:main3}) that the latter problem becomes \NP-hard when $G$ has \emph{three} vertices of degree greater than~$3$.
 A big question remains about graphs $G$ with \emph{one} or \emph{two} vertices of degree greater than~$3$.
-With current quite limited understanding of the particular problem, this question turns out to be surprisingly difficult (and we have tried hard to provide at least a partial answer along with our hardness reduction), and we can so far only make a conjecture: \begin{conjecture} Let $G$ be a planar graph such that at most \emph{two vertices} of $G$ are of degree greater than~$3$, and $u,v\in V(G)$.
+This particular question turns out to be surprisingly difficult (we have tried hard to provide at least a partial answer), and we can so far only make a conjecture: \begin{conjecture} Let $G$ be a planar graph such that at most \emph{two vertices} of $G$ are of degree greater than~$3$, and $u,v\in V(G)$.
 Then one can compute the crossing number of the almost planar graph~$G+uv$ in polynomial time. \end{conjecture}